bsherman/ublue-custom/README.md

   - Only on Silverblue: Gnome specific packages
     - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
     - gsconnect (plus dependancies)
+  - Only on Kinoite and Vauxite
+    - zenity
 - Sets faster timeout on systemd waiting for shutdown
 - Sets some a few custom gnome settings (see etc/dconf)